 Link to other sites

 A list of the sites tracked by the tracking codes.

-Indicates how you want your Applaud tenant users signing into your tenant.
+Indicates how you want your Applaud tenant users to sign into your tenant.

 Sign in with credentials specific to Applaud, namely their email address and a password.

 Sign in with their Google account sign in.
 Users can access your Applaud tenant after they sign into their Google account.